Animal Responsibility Bylaw

 Cats naturally roam and they need it for healthy exercise and mental stimulation.
 It is not right for us to oppress another being because we feel inconvenienced (digging in gardens, chasing birds).
 I love birds, but nature needs to be left alone.
 Thebreaodn we dont alloe dogs to roam free is because of the potential danger to humans, especially children.
 Cats are not a danger.

-Kirynquinn over 3 years ago
+Kirynquinn almost 4 years ago

 We think that cats should not be allowed to roam free.
 They scare the birds away from our bird feeder, they catch birds, and they use our flower beds and lawns as toilets.
 Dogs aren't allowed to roam, so why should cats be?

-Sheffield over 3 years ago
+Sheffield almost 4 years ago